AdaCore/cuda/doc/programming.rst

 **************************************
-Programming with GNAT CUDA
+Programming with GNAT for CUDA
 **************************************

 Defining and calling Kernels
 ============================

-Just as a typical CUDA program, programming in GNAT CUDA requires the developper to identify in its application entry point to the GPU code called kernels.
+Just as a typical CUDA program, programming in GNAT for CUDA requires the developper to identify in its application entry point to the GPU code called kernels.
 In Ada, this is done by associating a procedure with the ``CUDA_Global`` aspect, which serves the same role as the CUDA ``__global__`` modifier.
 For